alekseyzimin/EviAnn_release/README.md

 ```
 cat protein1.faa protein2.faa > proteins.faa
 ```
-Next you need to produce a file that lists all RNA-seq data.
-We can call this file here paired.txt.
+Next you need to create a file that lists all RNA-seq data (e.g. paired.txt here).
 This file must contain the names of the reads files with absolute paths, two per line, forward and then reverse, for example:
 ```
 $ cat paired.txt
 /path/rna1_R1.fastq /path/rna1_R2.fastq